-Wildland-urban Interface
+Wildland-Urban Interface

-Within the Area of Interest, this plan pays special attention to a zone called the wildland-urban interface (WUI).
+Within the area of interest, this plan pays special attention to a zone called the wildland-urban interface (WUI).
 The WUI is the area where combustible forest fuels are found adjacent to homes, businesses, farm structures, or other buildings and infrastructure.
-Since communities are surrounded by and include large areas of forest vegetation, most of EA B can be considered as part of the interface.
-This plan defines the WUI as the area within one km of a density of six buildings (or "structures") per km2 This buffer of "structure density" creates a ring around the most populated areas of EA B where the most buildings and people would be at risk if a wildfire were to occur.
+Since EA C is surrounded by and includes large areas of forest vegetation, almost all populated areas within EA C can be considered part of the WUI.
+This plan defines the WUI as the area within one km of a density of six buildings (or "structures") per km2.
+This buffer of "structure density" creates a ring around the most populated areas of EA C, where most buildings and people would be at risk if a wildfire were to occur.
 The distance of one km has been selected to align this Community Wildfire Resiliency Plan with guidance from the Province and BC Wildfire Service (BCWS), which use structure density classes to help plan wildfire response and prevention.

-The shape and appearance of the WUI depends on the form of development that EA B. The WUI can be thought of as having two broad types that influence wildfire response.
+The shape and appearance of the WUI depends on the form of development that characterizes EA C. The WUI can be thought of as having two broad types that influence wildfire are responded to.
 The first is simply called "interface" and refers to landscapes where the boundary between forests and developed areas can be seen at the scale of a neighbourhood or a community.
 Interface conditions imply a distinct boundary between homes and forests, and often result where development includes multiple-lot subdivision and land clearing, or where forests are separated from communities by farmland.
 The second type of WUI is called "intermix", which refers to landscapes where the boundary between forests and urbanized areas is indistinct and may only be apparent at the scale of an individual property.
 In these landscapes, homes and infrastructure are set among forest vegetation.
 This kind of development is common in rural areas where subdivision or farming haven't resulted in land clearing.
-Much of EA B is characterized by intermix conditions, with interface conditions limited to a few areas of commercial or agricultural activity.
-Figure 1 shows examples of these two conditions from EA B.
+EA C contains both conditions.
+Interface development describes conventional residential subdivisions near Extension and East Wellington as well as the boundary between farmland and forests, while intermix conditions are more typical in the western uplands where forests are more prevalent than agriculture.
+Figure 1 shows examples of these two conditions from EA C.